Dennis Saikkonen

-Dennis Saikkonen (born 27 November 1992) is a Swiss-Finnish professional ice hockey Goaltender who is currently an unrestricted free agent.
-He most recently played with the HCB Ticino Rockets of the second-tier Swiss League (SL).
+Dennis Saikkonen (born 27 November 1992) is a Swiss-Finnish former professional ice hockey Goaltender who played his career mostly in Finnish and Swiss leagues.
+He most recently played with the Rødovre Mighty Bulls of the Metal Ligaen (DEN).

 Early life

 Saikkonen was born in Switzerland to a Finnish mother from Jyväskylä and a Swedish father.
 He holds Finnish, Swedish and Swiss citizenships.

 Playing career

 Saikkonen began playing junior hockey with the SC Bern system in 2002–03.
 By 2007–08, he worked his way up to the Junior Elite A level as a starting goaltender and becoming Swiss Junior B Champion season 2008-09.

 Saikkonen was selected in the second round of the 2010 CHL Import Draft (83rd overall) by the Brampton Battalion of the Ontario Hockey League (OHL) as first goaltender ever in SC Bern's history and fifth Swiss goaltender all time.
 He joined the Brampton Battalion for the 2010-11 OHL season.
 Saikkonen made his OHL debut on 30 September 2010 by beating Erie Otters 9-3.
 Saikkonen played 13 regular season games for Brampton Battalion.

 In 2011-12, Saikkonen played 7 NLB games with HC Sierre and had a record of 4-0-3 and GAA 3.38, 7 games as back-up goaltender in NLA with SC Bern and 16 games with Elite A Juniors with GAA 1.46 and a 92% save percentage.